Miss-Jo/FusionKD/README.md

   year={2019}
 }
 ```
-Our used VLM GLIP is based on the the open source codebase [GLIP](https://github.com/microsoft/GLIP).
+We implement our vision-language model using the official [GLIP](https://github.com/microsoft/GLIP).

 ```
 @inproceedings{li2021grounded,